We use cookies to help provide you with the best possible online experience.

 Raising Concerns

 All employees are made aware of the Raising Concerns, Freedom to Speak Up, and Whistleblowing policies and procedures at the organisation.
-The purpose of these policies is to enable the organisation to thoroughly investigate allegations of any wrongdoing raised by employees without fear of reprisal.
+These policies ensure that staff can report concerns confidentially and without fear of reprisal, enabling thorough investigation of any allegations of wrongdoing.

 This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2015 and will be reviewed for each financial year.